nomi811/clickable-icons-to-readme/README.md

-# How to add clickable icons to Readme file on Github
+# How to add clickable icons to your Readme file on Github

 First you need to download the icons you want.
 Do a Google search for free icons.